apache/incubator-datalab/USER_GUIDE.md

 ![Git_ui_ungit_push](doc/ungit_push.png)

-Also clicking on "circle" button you can uncommit or revert changes.
+Also clicking on "Circle" button you can uncommit or revert changes.

 --------------------------------
 # Administration <a name="administration"></a>